10 Things to Know Before Moving to Kazakhstan

 Summary: If you're planning a move to Kazakhstan, here are 10 things expats living there wish they had known before moving to Kazakhstan.

 Welcome to the steppe!
 Moving to Kazakhstan, a land of vast open spaces, rich history, and a unique blend of cultures, is an exciting prospect for expats from around the globe.
-Whether you're drawn by the burgeoning economic opportunities, the adventure of living in a country that bridges Europe and Asia, or the chance to experience life in one of the world's largest landlocked nations, there are several things you should know before packing your bags.
-Here are 10 essential tips to help you prepare for your move to Kazakhstan.
+Whether you're drawn by the burgeoning economic opportunities, the adventure of living in a country that bridges Europe and Asia, or the allure of its unspoiled natural beauty, there are several things you should know before packing your bags.
+Here are 10 essential tips to help you prepare for your big move to Kazakhstan.

 1. Visa and Residency Requirements